Who’s confused by whose confusion?

 In previous posts I have mentioned the apostrofly, described in the Guardian style book as “an insect that lands at random on the printed page, depositing an apostrophe wherever it lands”.
 It looks like this.
 What then do we make of an entity that absconds from the printed page, leaving only a ghostly trace of the apostrophe it once was?

-Here is an image from Frank Miller’s Batman: The Dark Knight Returns (click to enlarge):
+Here is an image from Frank Miller’s Batman: The Dark Knight Returns:

 Stan Carey - apostrophantom in Batman - The Dark Knight Returns